 - These capabilities are conducted via commercially available software packages and can be integrated into digital engineering and product lifecycle management systems and practices.

 As our customers are engineering and fielding complex solutions faster to answer quickly evolving mission demands, SAIC is supporting their efforts by deploying capabilities from our DE ecosystem.
 The capabilities allow them to model, visualize, analyze and simulate solutions as well as collaborate and iterate digitally, helping them to move more effectively through feasibility studies, establishment of operational concepts and requirements and initial design.
-Across this definition side or “front end” of the V, we are integrating DE software and tools from commercial vendor partners into the digital infrastructures and workflows of our customers, and they are benefiting from integrated digital threads that tie together all their project artifacts and data into one authoritative source of truth.
+Across this definition side or “front end” of the engineering V, we are integrating DE software and tools from commercial vendor partners into the digital infrastructures and workflows of our customers, and they are benefiting from integrated digital threads that tie together all their project artifacts and data into one authoritative source of truth.

-Following down the left side of the V to the implementation phase is where the design of a solution, which might be a physical part, comes to life.
+Following down the left side of the engineering V to the implementation phase is where the design of a solution, which might be a physical part, comes to life.
 Many of our customers tap us to perform managed DE execution services for them, and they expect us to come up with innovations that continue to shrink their lead times to outcomes.

 Model-based definition drives integrated manufacturing and inspection

-We regularly support our defense vehicle customers as a lead systems integrator by delivering validated and high-performance parts, such as antenna brackets, in days instead of weeks as a result of several innovative capabilities that we have added to our DE ecosystem for the bottom of the V. Model-based definition, or MBD, is particularly the driver of time, labor and cost savings.
+We regularly support our defense vehicle customers as a lead systems integrator by delivering validated and high-performance parts, such as antenna brackets, in days instead of weeks as a result of several innovative capabilities that we have added to our DE ecosystem for the bottom of the engineering V. Model-based definition, or MBD, is particularly the driver of time, labor and cost savings.
 Adoption of MBD is growing across industries because it can significantly improve efficiency — by potentially up to 70-80% — compared with traditional computer-aided design and manufacturing documentation processes.